taccho18/c8y-docs/content/users-guide/administration-bundle/data-retention.md

 >**Info:** Per default, an asterisk ("*") is set in all fields except the **Maximum age** field, to include all values.

->**Info:** Alarms are only removed if they have a status of CLEARED.
+>**Info:** Alarms are only removed if they have the status CLEARED.

 #### To edit a retention rule

-Simply click the row of the rule you want to edit.
+Click the row of the rule you want to edit.

 For details on the fields, see [To add a retention rule](#add-retention-rule).